The largest theatre space in the city, where the programme covers blockbuster musicals, rock legends and comedy’s A-list

 Pick a dateto

-The stage and film phenomenom that is 'Billy Elliot' embarks on its first ever UK tour, after 10 years of packing in audiences in London's West End and 16 years after the movie adaptation starring Jamie Bell became a box office smash.
-In a working class...Musical Tuesday September 20 2016 - Friday September 30 2016Read more
+The stage and film phenomenom that is 'Billy Elliot' embarks on its first ever UK tour.
+After 10 years of packing in audiences in London's West End and 16 years after the movie adaptation starring Jamie Bell became a box office smash, Billy Elliot The...Musical Until Friday September 30 2016Read more

 The veteran singer-songwriter from Belfast, known to his fans as Van The Man, performs his many rock, blues and folk hits.Rock and indie Sunday November 13 2016Read more

 Cynical observations and smart wit from the Fresh Meat star and multi-award-winning stand-up and TV regular.Stand-up Wednesday January 11 2017Read more

 The iconic London-based duo of Neil Tennant and Chris Lowe have been at the forefront of the synth-pop genre since the early 1980s.
 On this latest tour, they perform songs from the studio album Super interspersed with hits and album tracks from the past...Dance and electronic Wednesday February 22 2017Read more